 Los Tiki Phantoms come on stage in matching dress.
 Black trousers, black shirts, yellow waistcoats... and black skull masks.
-Did half of Slipknot decided to form a Spanish party band?
+Is this what Slipknot do on a lads weekend?

-The crowd have absolutely no clue what's about to happen, neither do I. Gosh this is exciting!
-Suddenly, Los Tiki Phantoms burst into some jumpy old-school Surf Rock with rippling guitar solos and fast, rumbling drum fills.
+The crowd have absolutely no clue what's about to happen, which immediately makes it exciting.
+Suddenly, Los Tiki Phantoms burst into some jumpy old-school surf rock with rippling guitar solos and fast, rumbling drum fills.
 It's all instrumental and it's very fun.
 It's as if The Ventures got together for a one-off gig on Día de los Muertos.
-Yes, that is exactly what I expected to happen.
+Yes, that is exactly what people expected to happen.

 So what does it take for a Spanish band to fully engage English members of the crowd?
 A cover of a Norwegian song of course!
 Their surf guitar version of A-Ha's 'Take On Me' was sung heartily and even the cool people were dancing.